 5-Minute Thai Salad Dressing:

 Love Thai Food?
-Do you want to make a peanut sauce that has Authentic Thai taste?
+Do you want to make a peanut sauce that has an Authentic Thai taste?
 Well, you have to try this 5-minute Thai Salad Dressing.
 This Thai dipping sauce is made with simple Asian ingredients that you can find in your pantry.

 To make this Thai Salad Dressing is so easy and simple!
 You don't need to use any fancy kitchen equipment to make this dressing.
 For example, a high-speed blender, food processor or a mixing bowl and a whisk all work great for this one.